MaxSRodenkirchen/CrossDocu_Main/content/Document a Design Experiment.md

 tags:
   - College-Summer-2026
 ---
-# Thoughts on How To Document a Design Experiment
+# Thoughts on How to Document a Design Experiment

 ### Inputs